realpython/materials/typer-cli-python/README.md

 Options:
   -v, --version         Show the application's version and exit.
   --install-completion  Install completion for the current shell.
-  --show-completion     Show completion for the current shell, to copy it
+  --show-completion     Show completion for the current shell, to copy it or
-                        or customize the installation.
+                        customize the installation.

   --help                Show this message and exit.

 Commands:
-  add         Add a new to-do with a DESCRIPTION. init        Initialize the to-do database. list-all    List all to-dos. remove      Remove a to-do using its TODO_ID. remove-all  Remove all to-dos. set-done    Set a to-do as done using its TODO_ID.
+  add       Add a new to-do with a DESCRIPTION. clear     Remove all to-dos. complete  Complete a to-do by setting it as done using its TODO_ID. init      Initialize the to-do database. list      List all to-dos. remove    Remove a to-do using its TODO_ID.
 ```

 You can also access the help message for specific commands by typing the command and then `--help`.
 For example, to display the help content for the `add` command, you can run the following: